A Second-Order Optical Butterworth Fabry-P\'erot Filter: Second order filters in terms of coupled resonators

 \section{Second order filters in terms of coupled resonators}

-A second-order filter with a full width at half maximum (FWHM) of $\kappa$ can be implemented in transmission through two cascaded cavities, each with a FWHM (due to their non-shared mirrors) of $\nicefrac{\sqrt{2}\kappa}{2}$, and a coupling Rabi frequency of $\nicefrac{\sqrt{2}\kappa}{2}$ as well~\cite{Naaman2022,MYJbook1980,yan2023broadband}.
-This precise matching between the input/output rate and the resonator coupling strength ensures \emph{both} a flat-topped spectral response \emph{and} $100\%$ transmission on resonance.
+A second-order filter with a full width at half maximum (FWHM) of $\kappa$---can also be thought of as the power loss rate---can be implemented in transmission through two cascaded cavities, each with a FWHM (due to their non-shared mirrors) of $\nicefrac{\kappa}{\sqrt{2}}$, and a coupling Rabi frequency of $\nicefrac{\kappa}{\sqrt{2}}$ as well~\cite{Naaman2022,MYJbook1980,yan2023broadband}, as defined in the inset in Fig.~\ref{fig:FilterTransfer}.
+This precise matching between the input/output rate and the resonator coupling strength can be thought of as a kind of optical impedance matching that ensures \emph{both} a flat-topped spectral response \emph{and} $100\%$ transmission on resonance.

 This device acts as a second-order filter because the light must pass through \emph{two} cavities, in sequence, to be transmitted; the top of the filter is flattened by mode splitting induced by the coupling between the cavities.
 Viewed another way: the mode coupling generates two ``dressed'' modes, each a superposition of excitations in both cavities.
 The transmitted fields from the two modes interfere constructively \emph{between} the modes, leading to a flat-topped transmission.
 The fields interfere destructively \emph{outside} of the two modes, leading to the second-order field suppression.